IRAS 09104+4109: Features

 IRAS 09104+4109 has an active galactic nucleus (AGN).
 It is a Seyfert type 2 galaxy with a strong emission-line spectrum, but no broad lines.
 Moreover, IRAS 09104+4109 is classified a cD galaxy inside a cool rich cluster of galaxies, experiencing a cooling flow.
-The galaxy is the most luminous object to be discovered by IRAS survey, emitting 6 x 10^{12} L_{sun} h^{−2}.
+The galaxy is the most luminous object to be discovered by IRAS survey, emitting 6 × 10^{12} L_{sun} h^{−2}.
 99% of its energy emerges at infrared wavelengths.
 The high luminosity of IRAS 09104+4109 might be related to an interaction with one or more members of the rich cluster in which it lies.
 It is selected by its strong 60 m emission (>0.5 Jy), yet faint optical magnitude (V>18).

 The galaxy shows a "warm" far-IR color similar to luminous quasars.
 It is suggested much of the far-IR emission is emitted from dust heated by the central ultraviolet (UV) continuum source.
 The rest frame of UV/optical spectrum of the nucleus shows a type 2 spectrum with strong, narrow emission lines covering a range of ionizations.
 This implies photoionization by a strong UV nonthermal continuum.

 IRAS 09104+4109 has a luminosity bolometer of ~ 10^{12.6} h^{−2} L_{sun}, which its optical spectrum is characterized by presence of narrow emission lines.
 These findings, found there is a quasar inside IRAS 09104+4109, ionizing the narrow-line region within ~130 pc of its central engine.
 Furthermore, IRAS 09104+4109 produces a radio jet.

 A study conducted in 2007, proves IRAS 09104+4109 as the first "changing-look quasar".
 The X-ray emission in the EPIC band is dominated by the intra-cluster medium thermal emission, which the quasar contributes ~35% of the total flux in the 2–10 keV band.